Networking ideas

 - Join student clubs (if you're still a student) and professional groups - The professional groups usually have good websites and some have job boards.
 The California Career Cafe has a fantastic webpage with links to every known professional organization.

 - Check out your college alumni association - Many alumni associations are pretty much dedicated to helping alumni find jobs.
 For example, the Michigan Alumni Association provides free business cards to Michigan undergrads, has social networking tools, and a Find a Mentor program.
+Check out the services that your alumni association provides.

 - Identify a list of target companies - Use LinkedIn, family, friends, profs and your network to try to find contacts within the company.

 - Follow industry pundits blogs and Twitter feeds - In some industries there are 'observers' who follow the companies, products, and personalities.
-Not only are these good sources of information, if you comment (responsibly) on the blog entries, you'll start to leave an online trail and perhaps develop a reputation.
+Not only are these good sources of information, but if you comment (responsibly) on the blog entries, you'll start to leave an online trail and perhaps develop a reputation.

-| Attachment | Size |
+Attachment | Size |

-| Sample_Questions.pdf | 31.08 KB |
+Informational Interview Questions (pdf) | 31.08 KB |

 I would like to ask how to go